TroyAlford/react-jsx-parser/README.md

   // values are used as a regex to match property names
   blacklistedAttrs: [/^on.+/i],

-  // by default, removes all <script> tags
+  blacklistedTags:  ['script'], // by default, removes all <script> tags
-  blacklistedTags:  ['script'],

-  // a string, containing space-delimited classes to add to the wrapper div
+  className: '', // space-delimited classes to add to wrapper (ignored if renderInWrapper=false)
-  // Note: this prop is ignored, completely, if renderInWrapper=false
-  className: '',

-  // an object map of component tag-names to their definitions - see above for examples
+  components: {}, // an object map of component tag-names to their definitions - see above
   // components must extend React.Component, React.PureComponent, or be a Function
-  components: {},

   componentsOnly: false, // non-component HTML tags are allowed by default, omitted if true